2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 Ask the model to modify requirements and it dropped a key important requirement.

 🔴 I just fugured out that tests are making up XML to run tests instead of using XML that is atually in the project.
 So the XML it put in the tests doesn't even match teh actual XML data in the project and of course they pass.
 4.8 is not smart enough to figure out that taht the XML needs to actualy match what the project is using.
 It also should proably figure out it can make a copy of the actual file for it's test to make sure the real run of the program works.

 🔴 I told the model to add a requirement to the readme.
 Then I asked it to fix what it just did and it keeps making the same error over and over not meeting the requirement it literally just wrong.
 How does it not remember what it just wrote?